Actress Kelly Preston Dies At 57 After Breast Cancer Battle

-LOS ANGELES (CBSLA) — Actress Kelly Preston has died at 57 after a two-year battle with breast cancer.
+LOS ANGELES (CBSLA/AP) — Actress Kelly Preston has died at 57 after a two-year battle with breast cancer.

 Preston’s husband, actor John Travolta, shared a tribute to Instagram on Sunday, where he confirmed the news of her death.